SCECcode/ucvm_plotting/CONTRIBUTING.md

 # Contributing to ucvm_plotting

-This document provides an overview on how to contribute to UCVM, and will provide step-by-step instructions on a practical contribution workflow.
+This document provides an overview on how to contribute to ucvm_plotting, and will provide step-by-step instructions on a practical contribution workflow.

 ## Getting Started

 * Make sure you have an active GitHub account
 * Download and install git
 * Read the git documentation
-* Install the main branch of the sceccode/ucvm.git repository
+* Install the main branch of the sceccode/ucvm_plotting.git repository
 * If you haven't worked with Git Forks before, make sure to read the documentation linked below.

 ## Submitting a Pull Request